I design tools

 - Key decision

-- PM wanted to keep 1-click and add a tooltip.
+- The PM wanted to keep 1-click and add a tooltip.
 I tested both.
 The 3-step flow won by 25 points on conversion.
 We shipped it in 2 weeks with existing APIs.

 The Agent UX Wind Tunnel